-Inspired by Cajun cuisine, this hearty black-eyed pea soup is easy to prepare, cooks up fast, and tastes absolutely fantastic with a piece of cornbread on the side.
-I like to enjoy it year around.
+Inspired by Cajun cuisine, this hearty vegan black-eyed pea soup recipe is easy to prepare, cooks up fast, and tastes absolutely fantastic with a piece of cornbread on the side.
+It can be enjoyed year around.

 For this recipe, you can use a prepared Cajun seasoning blend.
 In the past, I have used Spicely Organic Spices Cajun Seasoning or Spice Hunter Salt-Free Cajun Creole Seasoning with great success.
 Neither are very spicy.
 You can also make your own Cajun seasoning blend from scratch.